The 22 best YA fantasy books to escape in

 by Emily Varga

-Betrayed by her ex and falsely imprisoned, Dania seeks revenge.
-When a fellow prisoner presents an opportunity to escape she does not hesitate, armed with the keys to a dangerous Jinn magic and all the power needed to take down her enemies.
-But with the man who signed her life away blocking her chance at vengeance, things become a complicated game of cat and mouse in this debut romantasy from Emily Varga.
-Matters of the heart are never without mess.
+Betrayed by her ex and falsely imprisoned, Dania wants revenge.
+So when a fellow prisoner presents an opportunity to escape she does not hesitate.
+Armed with the keys to a dangerous Jinn magic and all the power needed to take down her enemies, Dania makes a plan.
+But with the man who signed her life away blocking her chance at vengeance, things become a complicated game of cat and mouse.
+Matters of the heart are never without mess in this debut romantasy from Emily Varga.

 A Tempest of Tea